Table of Contents

 Variance calculations and visualization are reasonably simple when the above modelling approach with a single scenario dimension used across all fact tables is followed.
 You can use the scenario dimension directly for scenario comparisons or you can create a simple scenario filter measure in the structure BU = CALCULATE(PlanningFactTable’[Measure],’ScenarioDimension’[Name]=”Budget”) for all scenarios that you want to compare.

-These explicitly defined scenarios allow you then also to setup your variance calculations comparing actuals to target achievement.
+These explicitly defined scenarios allow you then also to set up your variance calculations comparing Power BI actuals vs forecast for target achievement.

 For income statement financial comparisons my recommendation here is to use a sign convention in your model that differentiates revenues and expenses by sign.
 This can lead to debates with accountants but is in my view the clearest and easiest way to handle variances.